 Patients are often curious about whether or not bupropion is an SSRI, because this class of drugs is typically prescribed for depression.

-Bupropion is a not an SSRI, but rather a member of a drug class called norepinephrine-dopamine reuptake inhibitors (NDRI).
 When this type of drug is taken, the body’s natural processing and clearance of these important neurotransmitters is delayed, which causes artificially increased levels of them in the brain.

-Dopamine directly affects mood, motivation and reward-seeking behavior, and low levels of this neurotransmitter are thought to be associated with higher risk of depression.
+Dopamine directly affects mood, motivation, and reward-seeking behavior, and low levels of this neurotransmitter are thought to be associated with higher risk of depression.

 Norepinephrine is critically involved with proper sympathetic nervous system function, which affects the response to various stimuli.
 Similar to dopamine, low levels of this compound have been associated with increased risk of depression.

-By artificially increasing levels of dopamine and norepinephrine, bupropion theoretically normalizes their levels in the brain and normalizes depression symptoms.
 However, it has not been conclusively proven that patients with depression have naturally low levels of these neurotransmitters.

 Bupropion Dosage

-Bupropion is prescribed at a wide range of doses, and in a wide variety of different formats.
 The drug has an immediate release (IR) form, a sustained release (SR) form and an extended release (XR) form.

-According to StatPearls, which is one of the largest free medical databases in the U.S., the effective daily dose range for bupropion is between 75 milligrams (mg) and 522 mg.
 The IR pills range between 75 and 100 mg, while the XR pills range between 100 and 450 mg.

-Doctors will typically prescribe bupropion at a lower starting dose of around 75 or 100 mg, and may increase the dose slowly over the course of weeks if the patient isn’t experiencing benefit.
-Lower doses generally confer lower risk of side effects, so if a patient has success on a lower dose it’s a good sign.
+Doctors may prescribe bupropion at a lower starting dose of around 75 or 100 mg, and increase the dose slowly over the course of weeks if the patient isn’t experiencing benefit.